ODI-documentation/materials/static/data/queries.md

 ## The narrative function of court cards and triumphs

-Court cards are used by Calvino to represent each protagonist in the story (e.g. the *Cavaliere di Coppe* in *Storia dell'ingrato punito*).
-For this reason, interrogating the ontology to find out the semantic content of all the representations of the court cards was useful for two reasons: the first because the existence of cases in which the court cards do not have the 'protagonist' representation emerged, noting the non-exclusivity of this type of card with the role of protagonist cards (e.g. the *Fante di Bastoni* in *Storia dell'Orlando pazzo per amore* which represents Medoro); the second because it turns out that the court cards almost always represent a character (odi:Character, 12 occurrences), but with the presence of one occurrence in which the court card refers to an inanimate object (Trojan horse) and two occurrences, instead, concerning an event (removal of a leader, unforeseen).
-In this way, it was verified how Calvino prefers the court card typology to represent characters in stories.
+Court cards express each main character of the stories (e.g. the *Cavaliere di Coppe* in *Storia dell'ingrato punito*).
+For this reason, querying ODI to find out the semantic content of all the representations of the court cards was useful for two reasons: firstly because the existence of cases in which court cards don't represent the main character underlined the non-exclusivity of the representation for this type of card (e.g. the *Fante di Bastoni* in *Storia dell'Orlando pazzo per amore* which represents Medoro instead of Orlando); secondly because showed court cards' representation almost always as characters of the stories (odi:Character, 12 occurrences) except for one occurrence in which the court card refers to an inanimate object (i.e. "Trojan horse" in the first story of *Tutte le altre storie* ) and two occurrences concerning an event (i.e. "removal of a leader" in the last story of *Tutte le altre storie*; "unforeseen" in *Storia dell'ingrato punito*).
+It is clear therefore that Calvino prefers court cards to represent characters in the stories.
-Triumphs present more complex miniatures and this complexity stimulates the author's imagination, enriching the multiple possibilities of interpretation for the narrative plots.
-In fact, the results of the seventh query are very diversified: some triumphs represent characters (e.g. brigand, maiden), others inanimate objects (e.g. prediction, soul), still others events (e.g. violence, transformation of everything into gold) or finctional places (e.g. grave, moon); finally, some refer to symbols (e.g. inner harmony, justice).
+Triumphs present have more complex miniatures and this complexity stimulates the author's imagination enriching multiple possibilities of interpretation for the narrative plots.
+The results of the seventh query are, indeed, diversified: some triumphs represent characters (e.g. "brigand", "maiden"), others inanimate objects (e.g. "prediction", "soul"), still others events (e.g. "violence", "transformation of everything into gold") or finctional places (e.g. "grave", "moon"); finally, some refer to symbols (e.g. "inner harmony", "justice").

 ### Court cards

-Are there cases in which the court cards don't have a reference to the protagonist?
+Are there cases in which court cards haven't a reference to the main character?

 ```
 select ?cardDeck ?meaning